 - Add 1 can of sweetened condensed milk.

-- Cook on medium heat until it passes the soft ball stage test (pour batter onto ice and try to roll into a ball).
+- Cook on medium heat, stirring constantly, until it reaches just over 255 F or the boiling mixture passes the soft ball stage test (pour batter onto ice and try to roll into a ball).

 This year was so different than that first year.
 My baby twins are now amazing 10 year olds with a super helpful 8 year old sister.
 These girls are my wrapping assistants and make it so easy to wrap up a whole pan of caramel.
 They were wrapping them as fast as I was cutting them.
 Every 15 pieces they wrapped they got to eat a piece.
-Yes, very helpful and very motivated.
+So basically, they were paid for their work.
+Ha!

 This guy was an adorable sidekick, but not so helpful.
 He played around us most of the time this year, but started to panic when he noticed the caramels were almost all wrapped, and then tried to grab as many unwrapped pieces as he could at the last minute.
 I can hardly blame him.